 The magnificent "pink palace" of Drumlanrig Castle can be found some three miles north of Thornhill, and seventeen north of Dumfries.
 It is reached from the A76 via a road that leads through the castle's extensive estate before bringing you to the north end of the Great Avenue, the tree lined drive that approaches the castle from the north.
 The car park is conveniently located for the visitor reception, and from here you can take a guided tour of the castle, or explore the gardens and grounds.

 Drumlanrig Castle is less well known and less visited than it deserves to be.
 The castle itself offers one of the best and most interesting visitor experiences you are likely to find anywhere, and the extensive and very varied formal and informal gardens are well worth a visit in their own right, or a return visit if you've already seen the castle.
-The gardens are the subject of a separate feature page, as is the castle's last surprise, the Scottish Cycle Museum, housed in converted workshops beside the old stables.
+The gardens are the subject of a separate feature page.
 You could easily spend a day at Drumlanrig without feeling you'd seen all there was to see.